Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 Matrix and vector input data can be zero-padded to meet these requirements.

-You can find a full list of descriptions and parameters in :ref:`API_REFERENCE`.
+You can find a full list of descriptions and parameters in :ref:`DSP_API_REFERENCE`.

 Connections to the cascade and ssr ports can be made as follows: